yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 model = sample(OneHyperPlaneModel,10);
 ````

 Now that we can attach a distribution to a variable, and sample models, let us put this to use.
 In our first experiment, we will not reproduce the figure above, but create the set  \\(v^Tx \leq 1 ~\forall ~\left\lvert v \right\rvert \leq 1 \\).
-If you've done your homework, you should already now realize that will create a romb (asymptotically)
+If you've done your homework, you should already now realize that will create a romb (asymptotically).
+Note that **rombApproximation** will be an [optimizer](/optimizer) object without any remaining parameters.
+To execute a solve, we simply give it an empty list of parametric values.

 ````matlab
 x = sdpvar(2,1);